-This may come as no shock to some of you, but I have a feeling that others are shrugging their shoulders as to what Magento even provides.
-Ecommerce solutions usually come in one of three forms: Built for people with no programming experience, some experience or lots of experience.
+The fact that Magento is so popular may come as no shock to some of you.
+I have a feeling that others are shrugging their shoulders as to what Magento even provides.
+Ecommerce solutions usually come in one of three forms: Built for people with no programming experience, some experience, or lots of experience.

 Magento falls in the category for people with professional web development experience, and although intermediate level developers can most definitely handle Magento, it’s generally implemented by medium to large ecommerce sites with some cash to spend on a web person or department.
-That said, keep reading to learn more about what Magento can offer you.
+That said, keep reading our Magento review to see what it can offer you.

 Everything from marketing to customer segmentation is included.
 Standard features come along with the open source Magento, so you can work on search engine optimization with tools for Google sitemaps, Google Content APIs and search engine friendly URLs.

 Marketing and conversion tools include coupon codes, customer groups, product bundles, and newsletter management.
 The list is truly endless when it comes to features, but here’s an overarching breakdown of the most important areas:

 - Site management

 - Product browsing